Posted on

 Young learners

 Initial expressions of interest and informal inquiries are encouraged and should be sent to the editors, Ana Oskoz oscoz@umbc.edu and Bryan Smith bryansmith@asu.edu.
-Formal proposals are due June 30, 2023.
-All proposals will be evaluated by the CALICO Journal’s editorial board with a final decision by July 30th, 2023.
+All proposals will be evaluated by the CALICO Journal’s editorial board.
 Please see the complete timeline below.

-Initial expressions of interest/proposals of no more than 750 words.
+Initial expressions of interest/proposals of no more than 750 words are due by October 10, 2023.
 This proposal should address the theoretical framework employed, justification for the study, research questions, methodology, findings (where available), and

 implications for future research or pedagogy.
 For theoretical pieces, ensure the proposal includes a clearly articulated problem and a proposed solution.